JCumin/Brachylog/README.md

 For example, `l.` will unify the Output with the length of the Input, whereas `~l.` will unify the Output with a list of `N` elements, if `Input = N`.

+Some predicates (e.g. `w` - Write with its side-effect) will not work properly if reversed.

 ##Arithmetic

 There are 6 basic arithmetic operators: `+`, `-`, `*`, `/`, `^` and `%` (addition, subtraction, multiplication, float division, power and modulo).